-While the integrated Møller method is excellent in eliminating systematic effects on r_p due to the Møller, one would need to correct for the GEM efficiency as well, which can be cancelled by using the bin-by-bin method.
-This is the reason why the integrated Møller method has not been applied for the full angular range in the PRad case, since the GEM efficiency was very difficult to measure precisely in the forward angular region.
+While the integrated Møller method is excellent in eliminating systematic effects on r_p due to the Møller process, there is a need to correct for the GEM efficiency as well.
+This method has not been applied to the full angular range in the PRad case, since the GEM efficiency was very difficult to measure precisely in the forward angular region.
 This is mostly due to the HyCal finite resolution effect.
-In the case of PRad there was only effectively a single GEM plane.
+In the case of PRad, there was only effectively a single GEM plane.
 When measuring the GEM efficiency, the incident angle of the electron was measured by HyCal, the position resolution of which (on the order of 1 mm or worse) was not good enough to resolve various dead areas on the GEM detectors (such as those caused by the GEM spacers).
 However, if there were the second GEM plane (which is planned to be used by PRad-II and DRad), the incident angle would be determined by it, the position resolution of which is over twenty times better than that of HyCal.
 This would reduce significantly the finite resolution effect.